 To search for a glossary, type a keyword in the "Filter" box on the header menu.
 Glossaries that partially match the glossary name will be displayed.
 You can also use the pull-down next to the "Filter" box to view glossaries with the selected access setting.

-To refresh the glossary list view, click Refresh icon in the header menu.
+To refresh the glossary list view, click in the header menu.

-To change the name of a glossary, double-click the name of the glossary or click Edit icon in the "Glossary Name" column of the glossary list.
-After you rename it, press Enter or click Check icon to save it.
+To change the name of a glossary, double-click the name of the glossary or click in the "Glossary Name" column of the glossary list.
+After you rename it, press Enter or click

 Data managers can allow or deny specific users to access to a glossary.
 To control access to a glossary, select the pull-down item in the "Accessible to" column of the glossary list.
 There are three access types: All users, Private, and Specific group.